SCYNEXIS (NASDAQ:SCYX) Stock Rating Upgraded by ValuEngine

-SCYNEXIS (NASDAQ:SCYX) was upgraded by ValuEngine from a “hold” rating to a “buy” rating in a report released on Thursday, ValuEngine reports.
+ValuEngine upgraded shares of SCYNEXIS (NASDAQ:SCYX) from a hold rating to a buy rating in a research report sent to investors on Thursday, ValuEngine reports.

-SCYX has been the subject of several other research reports.
-Zacks Investment Research lowered shares of SCYNEXIS from a “hold” rating to a “sell” rating in a research report on Wednesday, March 18th.
-Maxim Group reaffirmed a “buy” rating and set a $4.00 price objective on shares of SCYNEXIS in a report on Thursday, March 12th.
-HC Wainwright reaffirmed a “buy” rating and set a $3.50 price objective on shares of SCYNEXIS in a report on Thursday, January 9th.
-Finally, LADENBURG THALM/SH SH reiterated a “buy” rating on shares of SCYNEXIS in a research report on Friday, February 14th.
-One equities research analyst has rated the stock with a sell rating and seven have issued a buy rating to the stock.
-SCYNEXIS presently has a consensus rating of “Buy” and a consensus target price of $3.95.
+SCYX has been the subject of several other reports.
+Zacks Investment Research lowered shares of SCYNEXIS from a hold rating to a sell rating in a research report on Wednesday, March 18th.
+LADENBURG THALM/SH SH reiterated a buy rating on shares of SCYNEXIS in a research report on Friday, February 14th.
+Maxim Group reiterated a buy rating and issued a $4.00 price target on shares of SCYNEXIS in a research report on Thursday, March 12th.
+Finally, HC Wainwright reiterated a buy rating and issued a $3.50 price target on shares of SCYNEXIS in a research report on Thursday, January 9th.
+One investment analyst has rated the stock with a sell rating and seven have given a buy rating to the stock.
+The company currently has an average rating of Buy and an average target price of $3.95.

-A number of institutional investors and hedge funds have recently modified their holdings of the stock.
-Connor Clark & Lunn Investment Management Ltd. bought a new stake in SCYNEXIS in the fourth quarter worth $45,000.
-Jane Street Group LLC lifted its position in SCYNEXIS by 140.4% in the fourth quarter.
-Jane Street Group LLC now owns 51,842 shares of the company’s stock worth $47,000 after buying an additional 30,276 shares during the last quarter.
-Broadfin Capital LLC bought a new stake in SCYNEXIS in the fourth quarter worth $1,820,000.
-Renaissance Technologies LLC lifted its position in SCYNEXIS by 45.1% in the fourth quarter.
-Renaissance Technologies LLC now owns 687,397 shares of the company’s stock worth $626,000 after buying an additional 213,724 shares during the last quarter.
-Finally, Creative Planning lifted its position in SCYNEXIS by 8.0% in the fourth quarter.
-Creative Planning now owns 167,000 shares of the company’s stock worth $152,000 after buying an additional 12,300 shares during the last quarter.
-Institutional investors own 68.27% of the company’s stock.
+Several institutional investors and hedge funds have recently bought and sold shares of SCYX.
+Connor Clark & Lunn Investment Management Ltd. purchased a new position in shares of SCYNEXIS in the fourth quarter worth $45,000.
+Jane Street Group LLC lifted its holdings in shares of SCYNEXIS by 140.4% in the fourth quarter.
+Jane Street Group LLC now owns 51,842 shares of the company’s stock worth $47,000 after buying an additional 30,276 shares in the last quarter.
+Broadfin Capital LLC purchased a new position in shares of SCYNEXIS in the fourth quarter worth $1,820,000.
+Renaissance Technologies LLC lifted its holdings in shares of SCYNEXIS by 45.1% in the fourth quarter.
+Renaissance Technologies LLC now owns 687,397 shares of the company’s stock worth $626,000 after buying an additional 213,724 shares in the last quarter.
+Finally, Creative Planning lifted its holdings in shares of SCYNEXIS by 8.0% in the fourth quarter.
+Creative Planning now owns 167,000 shares of the company’s stock worth $152,000 after buying an additional 12,300 shares in the last quarter.
+Institutional investors and hedge funds own 68.27% of the company’s stock.

 About SCYNEXIS